AmigaMaster/Simple-Game-Solutions/solutions/E/Elroy and the Aliens-EN.md

 - >**ACHIEVEMENT:** Flawless Footwork
   >- Navigate through the minefield without hitting a mine.
   >- Part 1:
-  >   - Above the first mine
+  >   - Above the first mine, keep at the top corners
-  >   - Under the second mine
+  >   - Under the second mine (you can step on the most right number 1 field)
   >- Part 2:
-  >   - Above an right of the first mine
+  >   - Above and right of the first mine, always move at the most right side
   >   - Collect artifact
   >- Part 3:
-  >   - At the top above the rock until the edge
+  >   - From the start pint, you can click on the top number 1 field (you move at the top edge of the field)
-  >   - 1x Down
+  >   - 1x diagonally lower right
-  >   - 1x Right, on the field left from the "1"
+  >   - 2x right, on the field left from the "1"
-  >   - 2x down, onto the field "2"
+  >   - CLICK in the field right of the number "2"
   >   - Collect the artifact
   >- Part 4:
   >   - Onto the "2"
-  >   - Onto the "1"
+  >   - Onto the lower "1"
-  >   - 1x right, into the corner
+  >   - 1x diagonally down right, into the corner
-  >   - 2x right onto the field under the first cactus
+  >   - 2x diagonally up right onto the field under the left cactus
   >   - All the way to the EXIT

 ## 32. Hâani Pentagon